Fielo-Apps/fieloprp/doc/FD-PRP Functional Documentation.md

 - **Rejected** - When analyzed by the approver, any inconsistency were found, preventing the invoice from being validated.
 :point_right: It's possible to restart the process as soon as the inconsistencies are eliminated by taking the *Reopen* action.
 After this, the invoice status returns to *Open*.

+- **Canceled** - The invoice status after the reversion of its *Approved* status.
+:point_right: If improperly reverted, the invoice can return to its *Approved* status by taking the *Reprocess* action.
+:point_right: In case the invoice have the possibility to be reanalyzed, it can have its process restarted by taking the *Reopen* action, which takes the invoice back to *Open* status.

 - **New** - It's the invoice first status when employing the front end creation.
 When members upload their invoices on the portal, ...